franktcao/franktcao.github.io/index.md

 background: '/img/bg-index.jpg'
 ---

-The `blog` is finally 'up and running'!
+The `blog` is finally up and running!